LonamiWebs/Telethon/readthedocs/examples/projects-using-telethon.rst

 Projects using Telethon
 =======================

-This page lists some real world examples showcasing what can be built with the library.
+This page lists some **interesting and useful** real world examples showcasing what can be built with the library.

 .. note::

-    Do you have a project that uses the library or know of any that's not listed here?
+    Do you have an interesting project that uses the library or know of any that's not listed here?
 Feel free to leave a comment at `issue 744 <https://github.com/LonamiWebs/Telethon/issues/744>`_
     so it can be included in the next revision of the documentation!

+    You can also advertise your bot and its features, in the issue, although it should be a big project which can be useful for others before being included here, so please don't feel offended if it can't be here!

 .. _projects-telegram-export: